How To Meet People And Make Friends In London | 10 Top Tips

 There are so many cool apps you can download that are great for helping you meet new people in London.

 Hey!
-VINA, Bumble BFF, and Huggle are popular choices that ensure your potential new friends have similar interests to you.
+VINA and Bumble BFF are popular choices that ensure your potential new friends have similar interests to you.

 These apps are a great start to new friendships, and can be downloaded with one simple click.